Counterfeit money: Training money

 In May 2017, Australian currency training notes (used in-house by Chinese banks in the training of bank tellers) were circulated briefly in Darwin, Northern Territory, with seven cases reported by the Northern Territory Police of notes being offered and taken as real money.
 The $100 (Australian dollar) notes had Chinese language characters printed on them but otherwise had the color and feel of real notes, and the Chinese characters can be disguised when the note is folded.
 They had been sold through eBay, with the disclaimer of not being for circulation.
 China also has an equivalent $50 (U.S. dollar) "training money", that has previously appeared in the USA.

+Educational resources on counterfeit money

+A variety of educational resources are available to help the public understand how to identify counterfeit currency.
+These include governmental guides, financial-sector publications, and independent tools that explain common security features used in modern banknotes.
+Several mobile apps and online platforms also provide information or step by step checks intended to assist users in recognizing suspicious notes.